 Title I Parent Involvement

-Westminster Public Schools Board of Education, Staff and Parents recognize that a child’s education is a responsibility shared by the school and family.
-In support of the school district goal to educate all students in a competency based system effectively, the schools and parents must work as knowledgeable partners.
-Research supports the fact that active parent involvement improves student academic and social achievement.
+Westminster Public Schools (WPS) recognizes that a child’s education is a responsibility shared by both the school and family.
+In support of our goal to educate all students in a Competency Based System effectively, our schools and families must work together as knowledgeable partners.
+Research supports that active parent involvement improves student academic and social achievement.

-Although parents are diverse in culture, language, and needs, they must share the school’s commitment to the educational success of their children.
-Westminster Public Schools, in collaboration with parents, shall establish a partnership to establish programs and practices that reflect the specific needs of students and their families.
+Although families are diverse in culture, language and needs, parents must share the school’s commitment to the educational success of their children.
+WPS, in collaboration with parents, has a partnership to establish programs and practices that reflect the specific needs of students and their families.

-In keeping with these beliefs, Westminster Public Schools supports and encourages collaborative participation and decision-making for student learning by:
+In keeping with these beliefs, we support and encourage collaborative participation and decision-making for student learning by:

 - Involving parents in determining the vision for the school and monitoring progress toward this vision.

-- Fostering communication between the parent and school, use targets and address the personal/social skills regarding student progress toward attaining Learning Targets for the 21st Century citizen.
+- Fostering communication between families and school by addressing the personal/social skills that help student progress toward attaining learning targets for the 21st-century citizen.

-- Providing timely information to parents and students and increase transparency regarding academic attainment and achievement.
+- Providing timely information to parents and students to increase transparency regarding academic attainment and achievement.

-- Valuing and promoting family and staff partnerships in which all participants plan, design and implement (when appropriate) various educational policies and programs (e.g. literacy, ELA, preschool and math).
+- Valuing and promoting family and staff partnerships where all participants plan, design and implement various educational policies and programs (e.g. literacy, ELA, preschool and math).